 The drive to the Arctic Circle Wilderness Lodge only takes you 20 minutes from downtown Rovaniemi.
-The Lodge’s stylish and modern cabins are an oasis of comfort in the middle of the forest that lies beyond the glass of their panoramic windows.
+The Lodge’s stylish and modern cabins are an oasis of comfort in the middle of the silent forest that lies beyond the glass of their panoramic windows.
 Exploration literally begins when you step out your door, as the Lodge sits right in the middle of the Arctic Circle Hiking Area, with two popular routes passing through through the grounds.

 End of the Road

 At the end of a long rural route in Inari in northern Lapland, you’ll find the tiny village Kuttura.
 Spend a few days and nights with a local reindeer herder family, and you might be surprised at what you hear coming from the near total silence: the sounds of birds enjoying the Midnight Sun, the wind sweeping through the pine forests of the nearby Hammastunturi Wilderness Area, the murmurs of the gossiping Ivalo river.
 And of course, you’ll never forget the grunts and honks of a contented reindeer chowing down on a handful of lichen.

 Laughter, shouts, and song break the typical silence of Kaukonen village every summer during the Silence Festival.
 This unique event features days of classical and non-traditional musical performances, spectacular performance art, and unforgettable circus and acrobatic acts amid the tranquility and beauty of Fell Lapland.

 A Different Kind of Dinner Bell